percwg/perc-wg/private-media-framework/draft-ietf-perc-private-media-framework.md

 information, preventing it from gaining access to any endpoint's E2E key and subsequently decrypting media.

-The KEK (i.e., EKT Key) may need to change from time-to-time during the life of a conference, such as when a new participant joins or leaves a conference.
+The KEK (i.e., EKTKey) may need to change from time-to-time during the life of a conference, such as when a new participant joins or leaves a conference.
 Dictating if, when or how often a conference is to be re-keyed is outside the scope of this document, but this framework does